4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 | Image Analysis    | Fully Observable     | Single Agent | Deterministic    | Sequential  | Static   | Continuous     | Known     |
 | Teaching          | Partially Observable | Single Agent | Nondeterministic | Sequential  | Dynamic  | Discrete       | Known     |

 ## 2.4: Structure of Agents
-- Agent programs
-	- Simple reflex agents
+- **Simple reflex agents:**
-		- Select actions based on the current precept, no history is used
+	    - They select actions solely based on the current percept, without considering past percepts or future consequences.
+	    - These agents operate using a set of condition-action rules.
-		- Infinite loops are often unavoidable with partially observable environments
+	    - Infinite loops can occur in partially observable environments, where crucial information might be missing.
-		- pseudocode
+	- **Pseudocode:**
 		- Function: Simple-Reflex-Agent
 			- persistent: rules, set of condition-action rules
 			- state <- interpret-input(precept)
 			- rule <- Rule-match(state, rules)
 			- action <- rule.Action()
 			- return action
-	- Model-based reflex agents
+- **Model-based reflex agents:**
+	- These agents maintain an internal model of the world, allowing them to consider past percepts and anticipate future consequences of actions.
+	- They utilize both the current percept and the internal model to make decisions.
+	- The internal model helps in handling partially observable environments more effectively than simple reflex agents.
-	- Goal-based agents
+- **Goal-based agents:**
-		- Aka Problem-Solving Agent such as in Chapter3
+	- Also referred to as problem-solving agents, they seek sequences of actions that lead to desirable states or goals.
+	- These agents utilize problem-solving algorithms, like depth-first search or A* search, to find optimal or satisficing solutions.
+	- Goal-based agents involve a goal formulation stage, where the agent determines what needs to be achieved, followed by a search for a solution to reach that goal.
-	- Utility-based agents
+- **Utility-based agents:**
+	- These agents make decisions by evaluating the utility or desirability of different outcomes.
+	- They consider not only whether a state achieves a goal but also how desirable that outcome is, as quantified by a utility function.
+	- Utility-based agents can handle situations where there are multiple conflicting goals by prioritizing actions based on their expected utility.
 - Learning agents
 - How the components of agent programs work